-Who is new Lib Dem leader Ed Davey?

-Liberal Democrats: Who is new leader Ed Davey?
+Liberal Democrats: Who is leader Sir Ed Davey?

-Sir Ed Davey has been elected leader of the Liberal Democrats, beating fellow MP Layla Moran to the top job.
+They have won several by-elections, gaining four new MPs and overturning a few huge Conservative majorities in the process, although they are still stuck on around 10% in national opinion polls.

-He has served as energy and climate change secretary, received an award for a life-saving act of heroism, almost became a spy - and Ed Balls used to copy his homework.
+Sir Ed was a cabinet minister, serving as energy and climate change secretary in the Conservative/Lib Dem coalition government.
+He has also received an award for a life-saving act of heroism - and Ed Balls used to copy his homework.

-But how did the economist rise to be head of the Liberal Democrats and can he turn round the fortunes of his ailing party?

 Born in Nottinghamshire, to solicitor John and teacher Nina, Sir Ed has described his childhood as happy and stable.